enquiries@onlineprobate.co.uk

 Although there are no restrictions on which charities you can leave money to in your will, you do have to make reasonable provisions for any people that are financially dependent on you.
 This can include:

 Not making reasonable provisions means these individuals would be within their right to dispute your will after your death.
-Family members can contest a will under the Inheritance (Provision for Family and Dependants) Act 1975 if they believe they have not been adequately provided for.
-The charity you’ve left your money would then have to go through costly legal proceedings to claim what is rightfully theirs.
+Family members feel they’ve not been adequately provided for, they can contest a will under the Inheritance (Provision for Family and Dependants) Act 1975.
+The charity you’ve left money to would then have to go through costly legal proceedings to claim what is rightfully theirs.

 The key to leaving money to charity

 The key rule is that the charity must be registered in the UK to qualify for the tax exemption.
 Additionally, as I mentioned earlier, it’s essential to correctly identify the charity in your Will to avoid confusion.
-Other than that, there are no significant restrictions, and you’re free to leave as much or as little as you like to charity.
+Other than that, there are no significant restrictions.
+You’re free to leave as much or as little as you like to charity.

 It’s also worth noting that charitable giving is not just for the wealthy.
-In my experience, clients with estates of all sizes have been able to benefit from tax savings while making meaningful contributions to charity.
+In my experience, clients with estates of all sizes have been able to benefit from tax savings.
+And make meaningful contributions to charity.
 Whether you’re leaving £1,000 or £100,000, the process is the same, and the benefits are available to everyone.

 Can I leave my house to charity?

-Yes, you can absolutely leave your house, or any other property, to charity in your Will.
-This is a type of specific gift, where you bequeath an asset (in this case, your home) rather than a sum of money.
-It’s a powerful way to support a cause, and it can also significantly reduce the inheritance tax (IHT) liability on your estate, since the value of the property would be deducted from your estate before IHT is calculated.
+Yes, you absolutely can.
+You can leave your house, or any other property, to a charity in your Will.
+When you do this, it’s called a specific gift (you’re giving an asset rather than money).
+It’s a really meaningful way to support a cause close to your heart.
+And it can also help reduce the inheritance tax on your estate, because the value of the property is taken out before tax is calculated.

 One client of mine, for example, had a country home that she no longer needed.
 She wanted it to benefit a local hospice that had cared for her husband.
 By leaving the house to the hospice in her Will, she was able to make a significant contribution that went far beyond what she could have given in cash.
 The hospice later sold the property, using the proceeds to fund their ongoing services.
 The other added benefit was that her estate benefited from the IHT exemption on the value of the house.
 Leaving your house to charity can be a meaningful and tax-efficient way to make a lasting difference.
 Whether you intend to donate a holiday home, rental property, or even your primary residence, the gift can provide much-needed support to a cause while reducing the tax liability for your estate.